Frederic Shields: Personal details

-On 15 August 1874 in Manchester, Shields married Matilda Booth (b.
-1856), known as Cissy, a young girl who used to be his model.
+On 15 August 1874 in Manchester, Shields married Matilda Booth (born 1856), known as Cissy, a young girl who used to be his model.
 Her family and Shields's friends had been concerned about the relationship between the 18 year old girl and forty one year old man but the marriage was considered surprising.
 Shields soon left for a trip to Europe and in 1875 left his new young wife at a boarding school in Brighton run by Margaret Alexis Bell and Mary Bradford.
 He had been a regular visitor to their previous school Winnington Hall with other Pre-Raphaelite artists.

-Matilda's little sister Jessie (b.
-1870) was adopted by the Shields family soon after their marriage and sent to school for several years.
+Matilda's little sister Jessie (born 1870) was adopted by the Shields family soon after their marriage and sent to school for several years.
 The marriage was not successful.
 They did not have children and much of the time lived separately, Cissy eventually leaving him in 1891.

 Shields died on 26 February 1911 at Morayfield, Kingston Road, Merton, Surrey.
 He left an annuity to Cissy but the bulk of his fortune to missionary societies.
 He was buried in Merton Old Church, Merton, London SW19.